Position-dependent mass in strong quantum gravitational background fields: Abstract

 \section{Abstract}

 More recently, we have proposed a set of noncommutative space that describes the quantum gravity at the Planck scale [J. Phys.
 A: Math.
 Theor.
 53, 115303 (2020)].
-The interesting significant result, we found is that, the generalized uncertainty principle induced a maximal measurable length of quantum gravity.
-This measurement revealed strong quantum gravitational effects at this scale and predicted the measurement of gravity particles with low energies.
-In the present paper, to make an evidence this prediction, we study in this space, the dynamics of a particle with position-dependent mass (PDM) trapped in an infinite square well.
-We show that, by increasing the quantum gravitational effect, the PDM of the particle increases and induces contractions of the quantum energy levels.
-These contractions are more pronounced as one increases the quantum levels, allowing the particle to jump from one state to another with low energies and with high probability densities.
-Moreover, with the spectrum of this system at hand, we develop generalized coherent states based on the Gazeau–Klauder formalism.
-These states are shown to satisfy the Klauder’s minimum conditions.
-Some statistical properties are calculated and analyzed.
-We find that these states are sub-Poissonian in nature.
+The interesting significant result we found is that, the generalized uncertainty principle induces a maximal measurable length of quantum gravity.
+This measurement revealed strong quantum gravitational effects at this scale and predicted a detection of gravity particles with low energies.
+In the present paper, to make evidence this prediction, we study in this space, the dynamics of a particle with position-dependent mass (PDM) trapped in an infinite square well.
+We show that, by increasing the quantum gravitational effect, the PDM of the particle increases and induces deformations of the quantum energy levels.
+These deformations are more pronounced as one increases the quantum levels allowing, the particle to jump from one state to another with low energies and with high probability densities.